Blocked Tear Ducts

 Tear Duct Surgery

-Dr. Dorfman and Dr. Cardone perform tear duct surgery as an outpatient surgical procedure.
+Dr. Dorfman, Dr. Cardone, and Dr. Adams perform tear duct surgery as an outpatient surgical procedure.
 Surgery is usually performed at the approximate age of 1 years old after all conservative measure such as massage and antibiotic drops fail to resolve the condition.

 Under sedation, a thin, metal probe is gently inserted through the tear drainage system to open the obstruction.
 The drainage system is then flushed with fluid to make sure the pathway is open.
 The procedure is usually completed in a matter of minutes.